Jake Auchincloss: Early life and education

+Auchincloss's maternal grandfather, Melvin J. Glimcher, pioneered the development of artificial limbs and the robotic arm, and was chair of orthopedic surgery at Harvard University.
+Auchincloss's grandfather was first cousin once removed from Hugh D. Auchincloss Jr., step-father to both First Lady of the United States Jacqueline Kennedy and author Gore Vidal.

+Auchincloss was raised in Newton with his sister, Kalah, and brother, Hugh G., and attended Newton North High School.
+He is Jewish by matrilineality and was raised in his mother's faith.
+His father is of Scottish ancestry.

+Auchincloss studied government and economics at Harvard University, graduating in 2010 with a Bachelor of Arts with honors.
+He served in the U.S. Marine Corps then returned to school and earned a Master of Business Administration in finance in 2016 from the MIT Sloan School of Management.

 Career

 Military service

-After graduating from Harvard University, Auchincloss joined the United States Marine Corps, earning his commission through Officer Candidates School in Quantico, Virginia.
+After graduating from Harvard, Auchincloss joined the United States Marine Corps, earning his commission through Officer Candidates School in Quantico, Virginia.
 He commanded infantry in Helmand Province in 2012 and a reconnaissance unit in Panama in 2014.
 In Helmand, he led combat patrols through villages contested by the Taliban.
 In Panama, his team of reconnaissance Marines partnered with Colombian special operations to train the Panamanian Public Forces in drug-interdiction tactics.

 Auchincloss completed both infantry training in Quantico and the Marine Corps's reconnaissance training in California, profiled in Nate Fick's One Bullet Away.
 He graduated from the Survival, Evasion, Resistance, and Escape (SERE) school in Maine and was an honor graduate from the Basic Airborne Course in Georgia.
-He continued to serve in the Individual Ready Reserve after leaving active duty and was promoted to major on September 1, 2020.
+He remained in the Individual Ready Reserve after leaving active duty and was promoted to major on September 1, 2020.

 Local government

-After returning home from the military, Auchincloss ran for Newton city council on a platform of full-day kindergarten and expanded pre-K offerings.
-He was elected in 2015, defeating the incumbent councilor.
-He was reelected to the Newton city council in 2017 and 2019.
+After returning home from the military, Auchincloss worked for Charlie Baker's successful 2014 gubernatorial campaign.

+In 2015, Auchincloss ran for Newton City Council on a platform of full-day kindergarten and expanded pre-K offerings.
+He defeated the incumbent councilor.
+He was reelected to the Newton City Council in 2017 and 2019.
 He chaired the transportation and public safety committee.
 In office, he supported progressive immigration and housing policies, sustainable transportation and co-docketed the successful Sanctuary city ordinance.

-When the Newton city council debated a pay raise for elected officials, Auchincloss voted no.

-Auchincloss was the first elected official to endorse Ruthanne Fuller for mayor.
+When the Newton City Council debated a pay raise for elected officials, Auchincloss voted no. Auchincloss was the first elected official to endorse Ruthanne Fuller for mayor of Newton.